How To Design A Fun Kids’ Bedroom

 Kids grow, and their interests and needs change very quickly.
 As much as possible, plan to accommodate that growth.
 Look for design features that can be swapped out or stretched easily.
 Wall decals are a great way to adjust the look easily.
 Lampshades, drawer pulls, rugs, linens, and wall-mounted artwork can be changed when their interests do.

 Interactive features are another way to make the space fun for kids at every stage of their development.
-Pin boards, art walls, chalk or dry-erase walls, and magnet boards let kids make their own art and designs, feature posters, or pictures, and adjust the space themselves.
+Pin boards, art walls, chalk or dry-erase walls, and magnet boards let kids make their own art and designs and backdrops, feature posters, or pictures, and adjust the space themselves.

 Designing a fun kids’ bedroom can be as big or small a project as you want.
 Start by understanding the space and your child’s taste and needs.
 Decide on the scale and budget with which you’re prepared to work.
 An elaborate, exciting, and integrated space could be great for your child but will take more work, more investment, and have less longevity.
 An alternate approach would be taking care of basic furnishings, lighting, and window treatments, and then customizing the space and making it fun with design features that you can swap out, or that your kids can help to create and change.